Spartan-119/compu-j-next-steps/README.md

 ### VWAP vs First Price Over Time
-![VWAP vs First Price](output/VWAP_vs_first_price.png) Check out this rollercoaster!
-The blue line is our VWAP doing its thing, while the orange one shows the first price of each day.
-Looks like they're having a race!
+![VWAP vs First Price](output/VWAP_vs_first_price.png)

 ### VWAP Distribution
 ![VWAP Histogram](output/VWAP_histogram.png)
-Here's where our VWAPs like to hang out.
-It's like a bar graph, but fancier - we call it a histogram in the biz.

 ### Flagged Days
 ![Flagged Days Plot](output/Flagged_days_plot.png)